-Drug addiction and alcoholism affects many older Americans and seniors, and this issue continues to grow as each year passes.
-Seniors who are covered by Medicare, an insurance plan funded through the federal government for Americans in this age bracket, can use their benefits to receive vital treatment services for substance abuse at a wide variety of substance abuse treatment facilities around the country.
-Medicare covers both inpatient and outpatient rehabilitation programs, and seniors who wish to receive help can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.
+Drug addiction and alcoholism can effect many older Americans and seniors, and this problem continues to grow as each year passes.
+Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their benefits to receive vital treatment services for substance abuse at a wide variety of drug rehab centers around the country.
+Medicare covers both inpatient and outpatient rehab facilities, and seniors who are in need of treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would be suitable for them.

 When an individual is abusing drugs or alcohol and is seeking help, many effective drug or alcohol rehab programs accept private health insurance.
 Whereas some outpatient and short term programs accept private health insurance, far more beneficial drug rehab programs which offer an inpatient or residential stay for at least 90 days are also an available option.
 These programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehab program.
 For additional information, consult with an addiction specialist at a drug treatment facility in your area to see which programs your private health insurance will cover.